13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 glass of orange juice

 Most fruit juices are 85%-90% water.
-(1) It would take a very long time to dehydrate all this water.
-Even if you did go through with the messy process, you’d only be left with a tiny amount of fruit powder.
+Dehydrating all this water would take a very long time.
+Even if you went through the messy process, you’d only be left with a tiny amount of fruit powder.
 It’s simply not worth it.

 Hack: